thomas1390/tool/README.md

 small tool
 ====

-some small tools produced owning to work and interest
+some small tools written during working and for interest